Learning To Read Books

 - Level B Set 2 contains more blends, more sight words and more compound blends.
 Bob Books Set 3: Word Families

-This list of books are the reading classics that delight children.
+This list of books will delight most children.
 They are not contrived phonics but rather delightful little stories that will remain favourites of yours, your children and grandchildren.
 They are perfect additions to a new child’s library.

 Ready Set Read: A Beginning Readers Treasury .
 What a cutie pie book this is for new readers.
 It has Little Bear, Frog and Toad, Dr Seuss and other quality stories that my children loved and I’m sure your will too.